MighTy-Weaver/Inefficient-AC-detection/README.md

 **In short, You must have `xgboost, numpy, seaborn, matplotlib, pandas, shap, warnings, scikit-learn` installed.**

 ## 2. Data Compilation
-We provide the compiled version of our experiment data `data_compiled.csv`.
-All the raw source data can be accessed through this **[link](https://www.google.com)**(to be updated)
+We provide the compiled version of our experiment data `data_compiled.csv`, it can also be accessed through Mendeley Data by **[here](https://data.mendeley.com/datasets/2932z9dz6g/3).

-The data is compiled by Python and the code is released in the folder `dataCompilation`.

-You might need to modify some path to make it work.
-Or you can simply use our compiled version.
+The raw data before compilation will not be made available due to privacy reasons.

 ## 3. Training the XGBoost Model